Navy Tables vs the RDP — Differences Explained

 RDP Versions

-The RDP was produced in multiple formats — the printed table version (because that is what divers were familiar with) and the multilevel electronic planner, the eRDPML (originally the Wheel), which enables multi-level dive profile planning.
+The RDP was produced in multiple formats — the printed table version and the multilevel electronic planner, the eRDPML (originally the Wheel), which enables multi-level dive profile planning.
 DSAT also produced four nitrox tables: for EANx32, EANx36, an Equivalent Air Depth table, and an Oxygen Exposure table.

 Pressure groups within the RDP family are interchangeable The table version and the eRDPML use the same underlying model, so pressure groups can be carried between them.
 You cannot, however, carry an RDP pressure group to any other manufacturer's table or older Navy tables.